 - the time the horse takes to regain a resting heart rate will be shorter

-- the time the horse takes to regain a resting respiratory rate will be shorter
+- the time it takes for the horse to regain a resting respiratory rate will be shorter

 - the body temperature goes down quicker